filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 There are multiple venues where NI-PoRep would be beneficial for Filecoin.

-**Cost Reduction: removing complexity reduces costs and enables the full potential of SupraSeal improvements**
+**Cost Reduction: removing complexity reduces costs and enables the full potential of SupraSeal improvements** NI-PoRep allows for a drastically simplified sector onboarding pipeline respect to the current PoRep, which is interactive and needs two steps (`PreCommit` and `ProveCommit`) with on-chain interaction.
+More in details, with NI-PoRep we have:
 - No `PreCommit` method and message, only `ProveCommit` will stay (only one step with one chain message needed to onboard sectors to the network)
 - No `PCD` (PreCommit Deposit)
 - No waiting time between `PreCommit` and `ProveCommit`
 - High impact in terms of SupraSeal software utilization

-**Trustless Sealing-as-a-Service (SaaS) Enabled**
+**Trustless Sealing-as-a-Service (SaaS) Enabled** NI-PoRep enables the separation between computation and storage task, which brings the following benefits:
 - SaaS would be possible in a trustless manner (low risk-low trust: sealer does not need to put down collateral that will need to be re-paid by buyers or buyer does not need to pre-pay this amount)
 - SaaS providers can delegate proving tasks.
 In particular, proving can be split into specialized subtasks which get outsourced to specialized entities (labeling the graph, Snarks, …)
 - Enabling HDD wholesale: it would be possible to receive brand new drives with Sector-Keys pre-generated in your name